jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/about-us/certifications/cpte/index.md

-proving in-depth knowledge in penetration testing key elements, such as information gathering, network scanning and enumeration, vulnerability exploitation, and reporting.
+proving in-depth knowledge in penetration testing key elements, such as information gathering, network scanning and enumeration, vulnerability exploitation and reporting.
 Apart from these skills,
 candidates must also have advanced conceptual knowledge in technology, engineering and programming.